akeneo/pim-api-docs/content/graphql/advanced.md

 #### Object cost

 ##### What is considered an object
-An object represent an entity inside a query, it can’t be requested alone as it will provoke an error, it must at least include one field.
+An object represents an entity inside a query, it can’t be requested alone as it will provoke an error, it must at least include one field.

 Most queries have at least three objects :
-- **`items`** allowing you to select fields and sub-objects
+- **`items`** allowing you to select fields, and sub-objects
 - **`links`** allowing you to retrieve the pagination information
 - **`queryInformation`** allowing you to retrieve the query information (mostly cost and warning)